compulim/react-accent-color/README.md

 > Alternatively, you can find our demo at [react-accent-color-testbed](https://github.com/compulim/react-accent-color-testbed) repository.

-Do `npm install react-accent-color color --save`.
+Do `npm install react-accent-color --save`.

 Then, in your code: